code-jojo/code-jojo/README.md

 About Me 🚀

 Hello there!
 I'm Jojo, a Principle Engineer with a passion for crafting reliable software solutions.
-I specialize in React, React Native, and .NET technologies, and I have hands-on experience in deploying applications to Kubernetes and AWS cloud infrastructure.
+I specialize in React, React Native, Ruby on Rails and .NET technologies, and I have hands-on experience in deploying applications to Kubernetes and AWS cloud infrastructure.

 Skills 💼